khurramshahzadlali/digital-clock/readme.md

 *Let's get started*

 ### HTML Section

-Start by creating a new HTML file and open it in your preferred text editor.
+Begin by creating a new HTML file in your preferred text editor.
+Open the file and proceed to add the necessary code step by step, following the instructions provided.

 #### Step 1: Add Document Type Declaration